Italian literature: Minor writers

-Giovanni Prati and Aleardo Aleardi continue romantic traditions.
+Giovanni Prati and Aleardo Aleardi continued romantic traditions.
 Other classical poets are Giuseppe Chiarini, Arturo Graf, Guido Mazzoni and Giovanni Marradi, of whom the two last named may perhaps be regarded as special disciples of Carducci.
 Enrico Panzacchi was at heart still a romantic.
 Olindo Guerrini (who wrote under the pseudonym of Lorenzo Stecchetti) is the chief representative of verismo in poetry, and, though his early works obtained a succès de scandale, he is the author of many lyrics of intrinsic value.
 Alfredo Baccelli and Mario Rapisardi are epic poets of distinction.
 Felice Cavallotti is the author of the stirring Marcia de Leonida.

 Among dialect writers, the great Roman poet Giuseppe Gioacchino Belli found numerous successors, such as Renato Fucini (Pisa) and Cesare Pascarella (Rome).
 Among the women poets, Ada Negri, with her socialistic Fatalità and Tempeste, achieved a great reputation; and others, such as Annie Vivanti, were highly esteemed in Italy.

 Among the dramatists, Pietro Cossa in tragedy, Ferdinando Martini, and Paolo Ferrari in comedy, represent the older schools.
 More modern methods were adopted by Giuseppe Giacosa.

-In fiction, the historical romance fell into disfavour, though Emilio de Marchi produced some good examples.
+In fiction, the historical romance fell into disfavour, though Emilio De Marchi produced some good examples.
 The novel of intrigue was cultivated by Salvatore Farina.

 20th century and beyond

-Important early-20th-century writers include Italo Svevo, the author of La coscienza di Zeno (1923), and Luigi Pirandello (winner of the 1934 Nobel Prize in Literature), who explored the shifting nature of reality in his prose fiction and such plays as Sei personaggi in cerca d'autore (Six Characters in Search of an Author, 1921).
+Important early-20th century writers include Italo Svevo, the author of La coscienza di Zeno (1923), and Luigi Pirandello (winner of the 1934 Nobel Prize in Literature), who explored the shifting nature of reality in his prose fiction and such plays as Sei personaggi in cerca d'autore (Six Characters in Search of an Author, 1921).

 Federigo Tozzi was a great novelist, critically appreciated only in recent years, and considered one of the forerunners of existentialism in the European novel.

 Grazia Deledda was a Sardinian writer who focused on the life, customs, and traditions of the Sardinian people in her works.
-She has not gained much recognition as a feminist writer potentially due to her themes of women's pain and suffering.
 In 1926 she won the Nobel Prize for literature, becoming Italy's first and only woman recipient.